Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 // In order to do so, we're going to convert our Map into an array, then retrieve the first (LRU) and last (MRU) values of the array respectively:
 ```

-### B. Implementing the Least/Most Recently Used (LRU / MRU) : Using Map and Doubly Linked List.
+### 110.B.
+Implementing the Least/Most Recently Used (LRU / MRU) : Using Map and Doubly Linked List.

 The combination of a `Map and a Doubly Linked List` is a common approach to the implement an LRU Cache.
 The Map provides an average O(1) time complexity for the get and set operations while the Doubly Linked List helps in the keeping track of the order of the usage.
 When an item is accessed it is moved to the front of list ensuring that the least recently used item is at the end of the list.